Micro-Novelty/Custom-ML-Framework/README.md

 ```math
 Kl divergence = np.sum(logit * np.log(logit)) - np.log(uniform_logit))
 ```
-From the code, This Version Of KL divergence was much more sensitive to How much it has diverged, using ```math log(uniform)``` tells the model how much it has diverged, This Formula was Proved to be more Numerically stable and Efficient At Calculating Divergence from uniformity.
+From the code, This Version Of KL divergence was much more sensitive to How much it has diverged, using ``` log(uniform)``` tells the model how much it has diverged, This Formula was Proved to be more Numerically stable and Efficient At Calculating Divergence from uniformity.

 2. Curvature:
 Curvature Is Used to calculate the geometry curve of the logits and the curvature of each Nested logit or Probabilities Simulation.